Geometric Approaches on Persistent Homology: Upper Bound for Life Spans via Width

-\begin{remark} [Slicing Technique] Notice that the main idea of the proof above is to slice the surface $S$ into small diameter subsurface ``slabs'' $\{\A_i\}$.
+\begin{remark}[Slicing Technique] Notice that the main idea of the proof above is to slice the surface $S$ into small diameter subsurface ``slabs'' $\{\A_i\}$.
 We call this the ``Slicing Technique''.
-In the following section, we generalize this idea to any dimension, and prove an upper bound on the persistent homology life spans by width in general homological dimensions. \end{remark}
+We note that this is similar to ideas also used by Virk in the context of Vietoris--Rips complexes to prove~\cite[Theorem~7.1]{virk2021footprints}; see in particular Figure~6 within.
+In the following section, we generalize the slicing technique to any dimension, and we use the width to prove an upper bound on the persistent homology life spans in general homological dimensions. \end{remark}

+\begin{remark}[Improving the Upper Bound] Notice that in both \cref{ques:area} and \cref{thm:main-width}, our main technical approach is to chop the original surface $S$ in $\wh{G}^b$ into small diameter pieces $\Sigma_i$ with $\diam(\Sigma_i)\le t$ for some $t>0$.
+Then, as each piece generates a complete simplex on its vertices in $\wh{G}^{t\cdot b}$, it will be trivially nullhomologous in $\wh{G}^{t\cdot b}$.
+Here, we use a rough estimate to get nullhomologous surfaces.
+On the other hand, in~\cite[Proposition~9.1]{lim2020vietoris}, the authors prove that the ``spread'' gives an upper bound on the persistence $d-b$ for any persistence bar in the Vietoris--Rips filtration, where for a geodesic space $X$ one has $\mathrm{spread}(X)\leq \frac{2}{3}\diam(X)$.
+It might be possible to adapt this spread result for geodesic spaces to our discrete setting, and improve our estimates using a notion of width that considers the spread (instead of the diameter) of each slice. \end{remark}